caleorourke/grunt-jekyll-pages/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com).

 ## Release History
+* 0.4.2: Bump `grunt-contrib-jshint` to 0.11.0, Bump `grunt-mocha-test` to 0.12.7
-* 0.4.1: Happy Early 2015!
+* 0.4.1: Happy 2015!
-* 0.4.0: Update Runtime and Dev Dependencies, Update README.md Content, Change Licensor
+* 0.4.0: Update runtime and dev dependencies, Update README.md content, Change licensor
-* 0.3.0: New Home for Repository
+* 0.3.0: New home for repository
-* 0.2.1: Improve Output Messages
+* 0.2.1: Improve output messages
-* 0.2.0: Limit Node Engine to `>= 0.10`
+* 0.2.0: Limit Node.js engine to `>= 0.10`
-* 0.1.0: Initial Release
+* 0.1.0: Initial release

 ## License
-Copyright (c) 2014-2015 Michael O'Rourke (@caleorourke), under the terms of the [MIT License](LICENSE.md).
+Copyright (c) 2014-2015 Cale O'Rourke (@caleorourke), under terms of the [MIT License](LICENSE).